Mintbase/Grants-Program/applications/25thAprilNFTs_bloq4u_crowdclass.md

 | 2. | NFT Curatorship | As a use case for the Fiat-to-Mint application, we will curate a collection of digital art pieces and digital collectibles to sell to the general public.
 This collection will celebrate the 25th of April and showcase the creativity and talent of artists from the region. <br/><br/>Each piece in the collection will be then sold and distributed as an NFT.
 The NFT will include information such as the artist's name, the creation date, and other relevant details.<br/><br/> Overall, this deliverable aims to provide a platform for artists from the region to showcase their work and allow collectors and art enthusiasts to discover and acquire unique and exciting digital art pieces and collectibles. |
 | 3. | Content Curatorship | This deliverable includes curating educational materials and other content related to the 25th of April Celebrations.
 This may include informational brochures, pamphlets, and multimedia content such as videos and podcasts.<br/><br/>Overall, this deliverable aims to be used as a use case for the Token Gating application, providing a rich and engaging experience for attendees of the 25th of April Celebrations while promoting NFTs and a new form of digital assets. |

-Assuming a start date for the project on the 1st of January of 2023, we want to have everything related to this project completed by early April so we can integrate these modules into the Platform to be used by the organization on the 25th of April Celebrations.
+We're assuming a start date for the project the latest on the 1st of January of 2023, as we want to have everything related to this project completed by early April so we can integrate these modules into the Platform and be used by the organization on the 25th of April Celebrations.

 ## Future Plans